breakid/SharpUtils/README.md

 Uses WMI to execute a command on the specified remote host

 **Uses WMI**

 **Requires administrative privileges on the remote host**

 #### Usage
     create_process.exe <host> <full_path_to_exe_on_remote_host> <executable_arguments>

+### dump_dns.exe
+Uses Active Directory Search Interface (ADSI) to dump DNS data from Active Directory.
+If the DNS records cannot be parsed, it will fallback to performing DNS requests for individual hostnames.

+It can be run with no arguments from a domain-joined host with normal user credentials.
+If running from a non-domain-joined host, use the "/s" option to specify a server to query.
+The "/d" and "/f" options can be used to specify specific domains and forests to dump.

+Users can optionally specify an output file using "/o"; if omitted, output will be written to STDOUT.

+Since it queries Active Directory, it may need to be run using domain user credentials (non-privileged will suffice).
+If necessary and missing, a "[-] ERROR: The user name or password is incorrect." message will be displayed.

+#### Usage
+    dump_dns.exe [/S <dns_server>] [/D <domain_name>] [/F <forest_name>] [/T] [/O <output_filepath>]

+    /T    Optionally include tombstoned values